The pros and cons of investment apps

 Twine

-This app is the first savings app built for two.
+This brand new app is the first savings app built for two.
 It simplifies saving for major milestones like weddings, down payments and vacations.

 Pro: Good for married couples or partners to collaborate on investments and savings.